SAP/ui5-webcomponents-react/packages/main/src/webComponents/ProductSwitchItem/ProductSwitchItemDescription.md

+**Since:** 0.7.0

 The `ProductSwitchItem` web component represents the items displayed in the `ProductSwitch` web component.

 **Note:** `ProductSwitchItem` is not supported when used outside of `ProductSwitch`.

 ### Keyboard Handling

 The `ProductSwitch` provides advanced keyboard handling.
 When focused, the user can use the following keyboard shortcuts in order to perform a navigation:

-*   \[SPACE/ENTER/RETURN\] - Trigger `click` event
+- \[SPACE/ENTER/RETURN\] - Trigger `click` event